exercism/website-copy/tracks/python/exercises/grains/mentoring.md

 def total():
     """Return the total number of grains on the chess board.

-    :return int: Total number of grains a chess board can contain.
+    :return: int - total number of grains a chess board can contain.
     """
     # Note: 2^0 + 2^1 + 2^2 + 2^3 +....+ 2^n = (2^(n + 1)) - 1.
     return 2**64 - 1